OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/nonlinear/nonlinear_block_gs.rst

 The NonlinearBlockGS solver is a block solver, so you can specify different nonlinear solvers in the subsystems and they will be utilized to solve the subsystem nonlinear problem.

-Note that you may not know if you satisfy the second condition, so choosing a solver can be "trial and error."
+Note that you may not know if you satisfy the second condition, so choosing a solver can be a trial-and-error proposition.
 If NonlinearBlockGS doesn't work, then you will need to use :ref:`NewtonSolver <openmdao.solvers.nonlinear.newton.py>`.

 Here, we choose the NonlinearBlockGS to solve the Sellar problem, which has two components with a